demiglace0505/fullStackOpen2020/README.md

 > jsonwebtoken, Authorization header: bearer

 Token based authentication is a great way to handle authentication.
 After the user logs in, the backend sends a token to the browser, which is then attached to requests (ie, creating a note).
 The backend then identifies the user via the token. **jsonwebtoken** library is used for generating JSON web tokens.

+I also learned of using tokens to limit user operations.

 #### 4.18 - Implementing token based authentication